 - Pipe cleaners

-Hint: Double check the opening of the jar with the size of your shape!
-It’s easy to push the pipe cleaner in to start but difficult to pull it out once all the crystals have formed!
+Hint: Double-check the jar’s opening to match the size of your shape!
+It’s easy to push the pipe cleaner in to start but challenging to pull it out once all the crystals have formed!
 Make sure you can get your heart in and out easily!

-Since you need to use boiling hot water, adult supervision and assistance is highly recommended.
+Since you need to use boiling hot water, adult supervision and assistance are highly recommended.

 You want to set the jars in a quiet place where they won’t be disturbed.
 No tugging on the string, stirring the solution, or moving the jar around!
 They need to sit still to work their magic.